-You can’t pass by the D-Day beaches without visiting the Airborne Museum dedicated to the American airborne troops in June 1944.
-Located 15 minutes drive fromUtah Beachthis museum owes its fame to the parachutist John Steele.
-Hanging from the bell tower of Sainte-Mère-Église on June 4, 1944, it inspired the famous film The longest day .
+You can’t pass through the D-Day beaches without visiting the Airborne Museum, dedicated to American airborne troops in June 1944.
+Located a 15-minute drive fromUtah Beach, this museum owes its fame to paratrooper John Steele.
+Hanging from the steeple of Sainte-Mère-Église on June 4, 1944, he inspired the famous film The Longest Day .

 Through this visit, you will be led to relive D-Day in total immersion from its preparation by the Allies to the (re)conquest of freedom.